proroklab/lf/README.md

 ✔️ **synchronous** (for all agents simultaneously),
 ✔️ **asynchronous** (for some agents, "lifelong"),
 ✔️ **periodic** (fixed-rate, MPC-like), or
-✔️ **sporadic** (event-triggered, based on goal assignment, current tracking performance, or detection of new obstacles).
+✔️ **sporadic** (event-triggered, based on goal assignment, tracking performance, new obstacles etc).

+We demonstrate all these use-cases, deployed on teams of 5 [Cambridge Robomaster](https://proroklab.github.io/cambridge-robomaster) ground robots and up to 15 [Sanity](https://openreview.net/pdf?id=i5dKOANPZZ) aerial platforms, with 4 dynamic obstacles and up to 10 static obstacles.

 > [!NOTE]
 > Our implementation does not implicitly define "events" for triggering LF's planner.
 The API is exposed for such use-cases.